puppetlabs-toy-chest/puppet-quest-guide/quests/conditional_statements.md

  * case statements, and
  * selectors.

-Because the same concept underlies these different modes of conditional logic, we'll only cover the `if` statement in the tasks for this quest.
+Because the same concept underlies these different forms of conditional logic available in Puppet, we'll only cover the `if` statement in the tasks for this quest.
 Once you have a good understanding of how to implement `if` statements, we'll leave you with descriptions of the other forms and some notes on when you may find them useful.

-### If

-Puppet’s `if` statements behave much like those in other programming and scripting languages.

 An `if` statement includes a condition followed by a block of Puppet code that will only be executed **if** that condition evaluates as **true**.
 Optionally,